solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 After having crushed the fragments into small pieces of approximately a millimeter in diameter by diameter, I consumed with boiling hydrochloric acid this shot, within which a lot of chondrules were still able to be seen almost intact with their spiky surfaces of tiny crystalline points.
 There is a moderately tumultuous outburst of sulfurated hydrogen, proof of the presence of pyrites; the dissolved iron colors the acid greenish yellow.
 I obtained a lightweight cloudy, almost gelatinous, precipitate that deposed very slowly, while also small brillant and colorless particulates rapidly settled to the bottom and formed a white powder which collected the remaining grains entirely at bottom of the test tube.

+Examined under a microscope, the light cloudy precipitate presents itself as an amorphous substance with extremely fine powdery granules.

 ...

 ## Explanation of the Figures